Why don’t adults always do exactly what we feel like doing, when we feel like doing it?

-Aside from the worksheets and handouts noted earlier, there are two other handy tools to use with kids: the self-regulation chart and self-regulation checklist.
+Aside from the worksheets and handouts noted earlier, there are another handy tool to use with kids: the self-regulation chart.

 This self-regulation chart is for parents and/or teachers to complete, but it is focused on the child.
 It lists 30 skills related to emotional regulation and instructs the adult to rate the child’s performance in each area on a four-point scale that ranges from “Almost Always” to “Almost Never.”